One Step Back

 In a 2020 count, 350 nesting pairs were recorded throughout the state.
 The reintroduction program has been so successful that officials took the eagle off of the state's endangered species list in 2008.

-This feels like we took two steps forward and one step back.
+But after the new study, it feels like we took two steps forward and one step back.

 My Earth Day wish is that we've learned enough from our past that we will work to guarantee the Bald eagle's future.